-DIY tip: Wet polishing (our second method below) using water and polishing powder, is an option too, but it takes practised technique to be successful plus makes additional mess that must be cleaned up to avoid staining the marble.
-The first-time marble polishing DIY homeowner will achieve better results with the dry polishing method, but it is labour intensive for large areas.
+DIY tip: Wet polishing (our second method below) using water and polishing powder, is an option too, but it takes practiced technique to be successful plus makes additional mess that must be cleaned up to avoid staining the marble.
+The first-time marble polishing DIY homeowner will achieve better results with the dry polishing method, but it is labor intensive for large areas.

 Perhaps this goes without saying, but working in an empty room, rather than moving furniture as you go, is easier.
 It will allow you to focus on the job, keep track of what’s been polished and prevent you from tracking polishing dust into adjoining rooms.

 DRY POLISHING – GATHER YOUR TOOLS